Cippman/Unity-FixedTransform/README.md

 # Purpose:
 Keep the local position of target transform to Vector3.zero.
-Children are moved of the same amount that their parent should move.
+Children are moved of the same amount that their parent has moved.
 It presents two version: a) it runs in Update regardless anything; b) it runs only when Setup is requested;

 # Usage:
-Hierarchy foldering, during editor only (or at least is suggested this kind of usage).
+1) Hierarchy foldering, usually during editor only (or at least is suggested this kind of usage).

 # How it works:
 1) Assign this* component a target GameObject.